MovingBlocks/legacy-website/_posts/2021-06-01-teraspotlight-gsoc-2021-project-presentation.md

 The games also share a similar internal structure, being split into the main `engine` and `modules` that can be used for ad-hoc extension.
 Terasology already makes heavy use of the module concept, and recent GSOC projects aimed to bring this flexibility also to Destination: Sol.
 By modularizing the world generation of Destination: Sol, Isaiah will be working somewhere between the engine and module space.
-In a similar position, we find Lorxu's project on world generation for Metal Renegades.
+In a similar position we find Lorxu's project on world generation for Metal Renegades.
-While the goal is to improve the world generation of a gameplay template, many of the world generation concepts are still defined in the engine, or at the very roots of the module dependency tree.
+While the goal is to improve the world generation of a gameplay template, many of the world generation concepts are still defined in the engine or at the very roots of the module dependency tree.
 We'll see him jumping back and forth between these code locations over the summer.

 Meet and Alluri have a clearer assignment to module space.
 Both students will focus on gameplay improvements, cleaning up modules, and establishing best-practice implementations for new features with the entity component system.
-The two focus areas here are the modules around Light & Shadow (our capture the flag game mode) and Josharias' Survival (well, you guess it - our survival game mode).
+The two focus areas here are the modules around Light & Shadow (our capture the flag game mode) and Josharias' Survival (well, you guessed it - our survival game mode).

-Beside the games we are developing there are couple of side projects worth mentioning.
+Beside the games we are developing, there are a couple of side projects worth mentioning.
-The launcher serves as entry point to the world of Terasology for players, giving them a simple interface to download, update, and start their game.
+The launcher serves as the entry point to the world of Terasology for players, giving them a simple interface to download, update, and start their game.
-It is also build in Java, but otherwise shares little code with the main projects.
+It is also built in Java, but otherwise shares little code with the main projects.

 Finally, our web presence is distributed over a couple of repositories.
 This includes this website and the linked adventure site to explore contribution paths.